FastPass-Devs/FastPass/README.md

 ## What each team member is working on:
 * Anat - Landing Page
 * Jolie - Home Page / Dashboard
-* Joshua - Privacy Policy Page & Password Generator
+* Joshua - Privacy Policy Page, Password Generator and TOS
 * Justin - Schema for adding info to database and 0-knowledge encryption log in